lordlabuckdas/gtfoo/README.md

 # gtfo

-go program to fetch gtfobins and lolbas currently
+go program to fetch gtfobins and lolbas